SANA-Video: Efficient Video Generation with Block Linear Diffusion Transformer: SANA-Video

 \subsubsection{Autoregressive Block Training}

-The {continue training} of the autoregressive \method variant begins with the pre-trained 5s \method model.
+The {continue training} of the autoregressive \method variant, \textit{i.e.} \longsana, begins with the pre-trained 5s \method model.
 To align with the pre-trained model's distribution, we propose a monotonically increasing SNR sampler.
 Specifically, we randomly select a block and sample a timestep for it with the SNR sampler~\cite{esser2024scaling}.
 Then the timesteps for the remaining blocks are sampled via propagated probability~\cite{sun2025ar}, ensuring all the timesteps are monotonically increasing, \textit{i.e.}, later blocks have larger timestep than early blocks.
 This proposed timestep sampler offers two key advantages.
 First, the monotonically increasing timesteps have a much smaller sampling space than random timesteps, which results in faster convergence and better performance.
 Second, applying the SNR sampler to a randomly selected block guarantees that every block is trained with sufficient information.

 However, monotonically increasing SNR sampler cannot address a severe problem in autoregressive generation, \textit{i.e.}, exposure bias, where condition blocks are ground truth during training but are generated content during inference, leading to error accumulation and limiting performance in long video generation.
 Self-Forcing~\cite{huang2025self} aims to address this issue in a vanilla attention DiT model with autoregressive rollout.
-In our work, we improve Self-Forcing to better leverage our constant-memory global KV cache.
 Limited by the increasing VRAM requirement of causal vanilla attention (Fig.~\ref{fig:teaser}(c) and Table~\ref{tab:causal_attention}), Self-Forcing uses local attention within a designed window size.
 Consequently, it sets the length of self-generated content to be the same as the pre-trained model (\textit{i.e.}, 5s).
-In contrast, the block linear attention in \method supports a long-context global KV cache with a small and constant GPU memory.
-This allows us to self-generate a much longer video (\textit{e.g.}, 1 min) and select a clip for training, which better aligns the conditioning signals between training and inference.
+Later on, LongLive~\cite{yang2025longlive} explores streaming long training on 1 minute video, but it still limits to the local attention with sink due to the complexity of full attention.
+In contrast to the full attention, the block linear attention in \longsana supports a long-context global KV cache with a small and constant GPU memory.
+This allows us to further extend LongLive with global attention when self-generating a much longer video (\textit{e.g.}, 1 min), which better aligns the conditioning signals between training and inference and keeps better temporal consistency.